-Reloggly is a personal memory system with an AI assistant that turns quick notes, voice, photos, and files into a story you can search, question, and turn into reports.
+Reloggly is a personal memory system with an AI assistant that turns quick notes, voice, and photos into a story you can search and question.

-Text, voice, photos, files.
+Text, voice, photos.
 Add them as they come.
 No tags, no folders, no ceremony.

 The app transcribes, connects, and gently asks you to clarify notes that have become vague.
 So they still mean something a year later.

 Ask what you've said about a topic.
 Revisit older threads.
-Build reports from your own signals.
+Get answers grounded in your own notes.

 An input flow designed for the moment before a thought disappears.
 Offline queue, voice notes, PWA.
 Your thought does not have to wait for you to organize it.